Horizon-Hosting/documentation/src/content/docs/legal/privacy-policy.md

 We will use the information that we collect about you for the following purposes:
 - Creating user account
-- Enforce T&C
+- Enforcing T&C
-- Processing payment
+- Payment processing
-- Support
+- Customer Support
-- Administration info
-- Manage customer order
-- Site protection
+- Site Notifications
-- Dispute resolution
-- Manage user account
 If we want to use your information for any other purpose, we will ask you for consent and will use your information only on receiving your consent and then, only for the purpose(s) for which grant consent unless we are required to do otherwise by law.